-A 2006 Baylor Athletics Hall of Fame inductee, Smith has compiled a 695-460-1 career record, all at Baylor.
-He holds the second-best winning percentage (.602) of any coach with at least five years of experience leading the Baylor program.
-Nationally, he owns a top 50 winning percentage and ranks among the top 50 in wins among active coaches in the NCAA with five or more years of experience.
+A 2006 Baylor Athletics Hall of Fame inductee, Smith has compiled a 721-491-1 career record, all at Baylor.
+Nationally, he ranks among the top 50 in wins among active coaches in the NCAA with five or more years of experience.
+On Feb.
+23, 2014, against Austin Peay, Smith earned his 700th career win to become the 36th active coach in NCAA Division I baseball to reach the plateau.

 Smith, the 2012 Midwest Region Coach of the Year, passed his predecessor Mickey Sullivan (649 wins) for the program's all-time wins record when the Bears defeated Texas A&M-Corpus Christi on April 17, 2012, extending their winning streak to 20 games.
 That streak lasted four more games, becoming the longest in Big 12 history, and it included the first 18 games of the 2012 Big 12 season, which was also a conference record for longest streak in league play.

-The most tenured head coach in the Big 12 Conference, Smith has led Baylor to a 259-194 (.572) league record in the conference's 17-year history; that .572 winning percentage ranks second in the conference.
-Baylor joins Oklahoma as the only schools to appear in every Big 12 Tournament.
-Smith has coached six Big 12 Player of the Year winners, two Big 12 Newcomer of the Year honorees, four Freshman of the Year winners and 113 All-Big 12 performers.
-Furthermore, he has coached 39 All-Big 12 first-team performers, four Freshman All-Big 12 selections and 146 Academic All-Big 12 choices.
-Baylor's 100 players placed on the Academic All-Big 12 first team since the league's inception are more than any other team in the league.
+The most tenured head coach in the Big 12 Conference, Smith has led Baylor to a 267-209 (.561) league record in the conference's 18-year history; the 267 wins rank second all-time in Big 12 play by any coach and his .561 winning percentage is fifth.
+Baylor and Oklahoma are the only schools to appear in every Big 12 Tournament.
+Smith has coached six Big 12 Player of the Year winners, two Big 12 Newcomer of the Year honorees, four Freshman of the Year winners and 115 All-Big 12 performers.
+Furthermore, he has coached 40 All-Big 12 first-team performers, four Freshman All-Big 12 selections and 159 Academic All-Big 12 choices.
+Baylor's 112 players placed on the Academic All-Big 12 first team since the league's inception are more than any other team in the league.

 Off the field, Smith's teams have maintained a high standard of excellence in the classroom and in the community.
 In 2007, Baylor was one of 30 Division I programs and the only Big 12 school to receive a Public Recognition Award from the NCAA Division I Academic Performance Program for having an Academic Progress Rate (APR) score among the nation's top 10 percent.
 The Bears' APR was 983 with an adjusted squad size mark of 992.
 The baseball team was Baylor's only program so honored.